-In May 2014, the American Institute of Certified Public Accountants (AICPA) State and Local Government Expert Panel (SLGEP) issued a whitepaper that describes accounting and auditing issues faced by governmental employers that participate in agent multiple-employer defined benefit pension plans (agent plans) as well as best practice solutions to address those issues.
-This whitepaper is incorporated as an appendix to Chapter 13 of the State and Local Government Audit and Accounting Guide.
+The American Institute of Certified Public Accountants (AICPA) State and Local Government Audit and Accounting Guide describes accounting and auditing issues faced by governmental employers that participate in agent multiple-employer defined benefit pension plans (agent plans) as well as best practice solutions to address those issues.
 An agent plan is one in which the assets of the employers are pooled for investment purposes, but separate accounts are maintained for each individual employer; cities/employers participating in TMRS are considered to be participants in an agent multiple-employer plan.

-Under GASB 68, employers are required to recognize their specific pension amounts, which include net pension liability (NPL), deferred outflows and inflows of resources, and pension expense.
+Under GASB 68, employers are required to recognize their specific pension amounts, which include Net Pension Liability (NPL), deferred outflows and inflows of resources, and pension expense.
 The Total Pension Liability (TPL) (present value of actuarially determined pension benefits) less the value of the assets available in the plan to pay the pension benefits (fiduciary net position, or FNP) results in the NPL; this NPL will appear on the face of the employer's financial statements.
-Cities should note that they may have a Net Pension Asset (NPA), should their fiduciary net position ("assets") exceed their TPL.
+Cities may have a Net Pension Asset (NPA) if their fiduciary net position or assets exceed their TPL.

 As noted in the AICPA guidance, a major challenge for employers in agent plans is obtaining all the necessary information to support their specific pension amounts.
-These specific pension amounts are dependent on certain accounting records maintained by TMRS, the controls and processes in place at TMRS, as well as the calculations made by TMRS' consulting actuary, GRS.
-The city/employer is solely responsible for its financial statements; as such, the guidance reminds the employer to establish financial reporting processes and controls over the recognition, measurement, presentation, and disclosure of its various pension amounts.
+These specific pension amounts are dependent on certain accounting records maintained by TMRS, the controls and processes in place at TMRS, as well as the calculations made by GRS.
+The city is solely responsible for its financial statements; as such, the guidance reminds the city to establish financial reporting processes and controls over the recognition, measurement, presentation and disclosure of its various pension amounts.